zxjon22/angularjs-webpack/README.md

 Although this has served us well for several years, I wanted to switch to more modern tooling to improve developer experience, without having to rewrite the applications.

-[Create React App](https://create-react-app.dev/) does an excellent job setting up new projects for `React` and I wanted a similar development experience when working on `AngularJS`.
+[Create React App](https://create-react-app.dev/) does an excellent job setting up new projects for `React` and I wanted a similar development experience when working on old `AngularJS` stuff.

 It was also a good excuse to look more deeply how `Webpack` and `Babel` work.